-The Solidarity Fund, launched in partnership with Comcast, NBC Bay Area and Telemundo 48, provides grants to organizations working to address the devastating impact of the surge in anti-Asian violence and racism.
-We have now distributed two rounds of grants totaling $960K to the Bay Area nonprofits listed below who are doing extraordinary work to meet this moment of need.
+The Solidarity Fund, launched in partnership with Comcast, NBC Bay Area and Telemundo 48, provided grants to organizations working to address the devastating impact of the surge in anti-Asian violence and racism.
+We distributed two rounds of grants totaling $960K to the Bay Area nonprofits listed below who are doing extraordinary work to meet this moment of need.

 GRANTEE PROJECTS & PROGRAMS

 AACI — Self-defense and safety trainings, racially targeted scam awareness workshops, and emotional wellness for low-income, limited English speaking and immigrant API seniors.